 1. Using a plastic scribe, pry the display panel from the bottom-right corner.

-2. Using your hands, gently pry the display panel from the tabs along the right side of the display back-cover.
+2. Using your hands, gently pry the display panel from the tabs along the right side of the display back-cover and antenna assembly.

 3. Repeat step 1 and 2 for the left side of the display panel assembly.